-Future minimum lease payments for its operating leases as of December 31, 2018 are as follows:
+Future minimum lease payments for its operating leases as of December 31, 2017 are as follows:

 Year Ending December 31,

+2018 1,715

-2019 1,809
+2019 1,808

 2020 1,850

 2021 1,886

 2022 1,936

-2023 1,730

-Thereafter 5,224
+Thereafter 6,954

-Total \$ 14,435
+Total \$ 16,149

 In October 2017, the Company and CCC Investors LLC (the "Landlord") entered into an amendment (the "Second Amendment") to a lease agreement for the Company's laboratory and manufacturing space located at 34 Crosby Drive and 36 Crosby Drive, each in Bedford, Massachusetts.
 The Second Amendment amends the original lease agreement and extends the term of the Lease for 36 Crosby Drive from June 30, 2018 to July 31, 2023.
 Further, the Second Amendment acknowledges that the Company has previously vacated and surrendered, and the Lease has expired with regards to, 34 Crosby Drive, which reduces the Company's required security deposit under the Lease from \$228 to \$114.
-Under the Second Amendment, the annual base rent for 36 Crosby Drive shall be approximately \$524 until June 30, 2018, was \$0 from July 1, 2018 to July 31, 2018, and shall be approximately \$544 from August 1, 2018 to July 31, 2019.
+Under the Second Amendment, the annual base rent for 36 Crosby Drive shall be approximately \$524 until June 30, 2018, shall be \$0 from July 1, 2018 to July 31, 2018, and shall be approximately \$544 from August 1, 2018 to July 31, 2019.
 The annual base rent shall increase annually thereafter.
 The Second Amendment also provides the Company a one-time option to terminate the Lease on July 31, 2021, upon the Company's delivery to the Landlord on or before July 31, 2020 of a termination notice and the payment to the Landlord of a termination fee of approximately \$273.

 In June 2016, the Company entered into a lease agreement for approximately 70,712 square feet of general office, research and development and manufacturing space in Bedford, Massachusetts.
 The lease term commenced on February 1, 2017 and will expire on July 31, 2027.
 The Company relocated its corporate headquarters to the new leased premises during June 2017 and is evaluating the potential relocation of its manufacturing operations to the new leased premises.
 No base rent was due under the lease until August 1, 2017.
 The initial annual base rent is approximately \$1,200 and will increase annually beginning on February 1 of each year.
 The Company is obligated to pay all real estate taxes and costs related to the premises, including costs of operations, maintenance, repair, and replacement and management of the new leased premises.
 The Company posted a customary letter of credit in the amount of approximately \$1,500 as a security deposit.
 The lease agreement allows for a landlord provided construction allowance not to exceed approximately \$2,800 to be applied to the total construction costs of the new leased premises.
-The construction allowance was to be used on or before December 31, 2017, or it would be deemed forfeited with no further obligation by the landlord of the new leased premises.
+The construction allowance must be used on or before December 31, 2017, or it will be deemed forfeited with no further obligation by the landlord of the new leased premises.
 As of December 31, 2017, the Company has billed the landlord for \$2,725 and received payments of \$2,656 from the landlord.
-The Company forfeited \$0.1 million under the construction allowance.
 Build out costs being reimbursed under the tenant improvement allowance have been recorded as deferred rent and will be amortized as a deduction to rent expense over the lease term.

 The Company recognizes rent expense on a straight-line basis over the lease period and has recorded deferred rent for rent expense incurred but not yet paid.
-During the years ended December 31, 2018, 2017 and 2016, the Company recognized \$1,788, \$1,733 and \$1,084, respectively, of rental expense, related to its office, laboratory and manufacturing space and office equipment.
+During the years ended December 31, 2017, 2016 and 2015, the Company recognized \$1,733, \$1,084 and \$778, respectively, of rental expense, related to its office, laboratory and manufacturing space and office equipment.